Info about Melbourne Pride

 More information about road closures and traffic management will be available on the website closer to the event.

-Midsumma have contracted public event security specialists to oversee and manage crowd behaviour at “Melbourne Pride 2021 – A Road to Pride”.
-Event staff, Volunteers and First Aid Staff will assist in monitoring entrances to the event site.
+Midsumma have contracted public event security specialists to oversee and manage crowd behaviour at “Melbourne Pride – A Road to Pride”.
+Event staff, Volunteers and First Aid Staff will assist in monitoring patron flow throughout the event site.

 Midsumma have engaged a professional Cleaning and Waste Management Company.
 Waste management staff will ensure that facilities are regularly cleaned and sanitized, waste is promptly removed and garden areas are kept tidy.